-- Get a relatively new car.
+Get a relatively new car

-- Compare different companies and utilize car brokers
+Compare different companies and utilize car brokers

 Know what you are paying for, what additional fees you can expect, what you are covered for and what additional insurance it’s worth to take.
-It also very often says in the T&C, that you need to have credit card with specific amount of money available on it – this is in case of the damage to the car.
-In our case it was around £400-500, which they blocked from Alex’s card for the duration of our trip (and actually a bit longer), so better make sure that you have that amount of money.
+It also very often says in the T&C, that you need to have a credit card with the specific amount of money available on it – this is in case of the damage to the car.
+In our case, it was around £400-500, which they blocked from Alex’s card for the duration of our trip (and actually a bit longer), so better make sure that you have that amount of money.

-- Check the car condition before rental and take pictures
+Check the car condition before rental and take pictures

 As we discovered, the car had quite a few scratches on all its sides and the roof.
 We took pictures of it, went back to the office, they got marked (nobody even went out to check if what we are saying is true) and then we were fine to go.
-We had all the sides of the car marked on the paper as having some scratches, which actually was quite good for us, because even if we ended up having some more after our trip, then it would be probably classified as the old ones anyway 🙂
+We had all the sides of the car marked on the paper as having some scratches, which actually was quite good for us, because even if we ended up having some more after our trip, then it would be probably classified as the old ones anyway.

-- Get proper insurance
+Get proper insurance

-With most of the car rentals you are covered with basic insurance.
+With most of the car rentals, you are covered by the basic insurance.
 However, if you are planning to drive on some gravel roads and you don’t want to worry about the car, you can get gravel protection.
 One of the main problems in the rented cars in Iceland are windscreens.
 There are a lot of rocks, even on the main road, that can easily scratch your windscreen, so you can get windscreen protections if you don’t want to worry about that.
 The law in Iceland is that if you damage the windscreen, it has to be replaced, so in that case, you would need to pay the price for the new windscreen, which is quite expensive in Iceland.

-Saying all that, we didn’t get any of those additional insurances, because we decided, that we will be careful and although we travelled on some gravel roads, it was all fine.
+Saying all that, we didn’t get any of those additional insurances because we decided, that we will be careful and although we travelled on some gravel roads, it was all fine.

 And that’s all!
 We didn’t have any problems when we were returning the car.
-We gave it back in the early morning when it was still dark and the guy went around it, not even looking properly because there was not enough light on the car park.
+We gave it back in the early morning when it was still dark and the guy went around it, not even looking properly because there was not enough light in the car park.
 Then we just signed the papers and we were free to go.